kadiwalsufiyan/Linux-Deep-Dive-/01-linux-basic-commands/README.md

-Lab 1: Introduction to Linux Basic Commands
+🐧 Lab 1: Introduction to Linux Basic Commands

-Objectives

-By the end of this lab, you will be able to:

-- Understand and execute basic Linux commands such as "ls", "cd", "pwd", "mkdir", and "rm".
-- Navigate directories and manage files efficiently.
-- Write a simple Bash script to automate file and directory creation.

 ---

-Prerequisites

-- A Linux-based operating system such as Ubuntu, Fedora, or Debian.
-- Terminal access.
-- Basic familiarity with using a command-line interface (CLI).
+📌 Lab Objectives

+By completing this lab, you will learn how to:

+- Use basic Linux commands.
+- Navigate between directories.
+- Create and remove files and directories.
+- Copy and move files.
+- Create and execute a basic Bash script.

 ---

-Lab Tasks
+🖥️ Prerequisites

+Before starting this lab, you need:

+- A Linux operating system (Ubuntu, Debian, Fedora, etc.)
+- Terminal access
+- Basic knowledge of the Linux command line

+---

-Task 1: Learn Basic Linux Commands
+🚀 Task 1: Basic Linux Commands

-Subtask 1.1: List Directory Contents ("ls")

-Open the terminal and run:
+---

+🔹 Command 1: "ls"

+📌 Purpose

+The "ls" command is used to list files and directories.

+💻 Command

 ls

+📖 Explanation

-Expected Outcome: Displays files and directories in the current location.
+This command displays the files and directories available in the current location.

-Explanation: The "ls" command lists the contents of a directory.

-For detailed information, use:
+🎯 Expected Result

+You will see a list of files and directories.

+---

+🔹 Command 2: "ls -l"

+📌 Purpose

+Display detailed information about files and directories.

+💻 Command

 ls -l

+📖 Explanation

-The "-l" option displays detailed information such as permissions, ownership, and file size.
+The "-l" option shows information such as:

-To display hidden files:
+- File permissions
+- File owner
+- File size
+- Modification date

+---

+🔹 Command 3: "ls -a"

+📌 Purpose

+Display all files, including hidden files.

+💻 Command

 ls -a

-The "-a" option shows all files, including hidden files.
+📖 Explanation

+Files starting with "." are hidden files in Linux.

 ---

-Subtask 1.2: Navigate Directories ("cd" and "pwd")
+📂 Task 2: Directory Navigation

+---

+🔹 Command 4: "pwd"

+📌 Purpose

-Check your current working directory:
+Display the current working directory.

+💻 Command

 pwd

+🎯 Expected Result

+You will see the full path of your current directory.

+Example:

+/home/username

+---

+🔹 Command 5: "cd ~"

+📌 Purpose

-Navigate to your home directory:
+Navigate to the user's home directory.

+💻 Command

 cd ~

+📖 Explanation

+The "~" symbol represents the current user's home directory.

+---

+🔹 Command 6: "cd Documents"

+📌 Purpose

-Move into a subdirectory:
+Move into the "Documents" directory.

+💻 Command

 cd Documents

+⚠️ Note

+The directory must exist.
+Use "ls" to check available directories.

+---

+🔹 Command 7: "cd .."

+📌 Purpose

-Return to the parent directory:
+Move to the parent directory.

+💻 Command

 cd ..

+📖 Explanation

+The ".." symbol represents the parent directory.

 ---

-Subtask 1.3: Create and Remove Directories
+📁 Task 3: Directory Management

+---

+🔹 Command 8: "mkdir"

+📌 Purpose

-Create a directory:
+Create a new directory.

+💻 Command

 mkdir test_folder

-Verify that it was created:

-ls
+🎯 Expected Result

+A directory named "test_folder" will be created.

+---

+🔹 Command 9: "rmdir"

+📌 Purpose

-Remove an empty directory:
+Remove an empty directory.

+💻 Command

 rmdir test_folder

+⚠️ Important

+This command works only if the directory is empty.

+---

+🔹 Command 10: "rm -r"

+📌 Purpose

-Remove a directory and its contents recursively:
+Remove a directory and its contents.

+💻 Command

 rm -r test_folder

+⚠️ Warning

-«⚠️ Warning: The "rm -r" command can permanently delete files and directories.
-Use it carefully.»
+This command permanently deletes files and directories.
+Use it carefully.

 ---

-Task 2: Practice File Management
+📄 Task 4: File Management

-Subtask 2.1: Create and Delete Files
+---

+🔹 Command 11: "touch"

+📌 Purpose

-Create an empty file:
+Create an empty file.

+💻 Command

 touch example.txt

+🎯 Expected Result

+A new empty file named "example.txt" will be created.

+---

+🔹 Command 12: "rm"

+📌 Purpose

-Delete the file:
+Delete a file.

+💻 Command

 rm example.txt

+⚠️ Warning

+Deleted files may not be easily recoverable.

 ---

-Subtask 2.2: Copy and Move Files

-Create the file again:

-touch example.txt
+🔹 Command 13: "cp"

+📌 Purpose

-Copy the file:
+Copy a file.

+💻 Command

 cp example.txt example_copy.txt

-Move the copied file to the Documents directory:
+📖 Explanation

+This creates a copy of "example.txt" named "example_copy.txt".

+---

+🔹 Command 14: "mv"

+📌 Purpose

+Move or rename files.

+💻 Command

 mv example_copy.txt ~/Documents/

+🎯 Expected Result

+The file will be moved to the "Documents" directory.

 ---

-Task 3: Bash Script for File and Directory Creation
+⚙️ Task 5: Bash Scripting

+---

-Create the Bash Script
+🔹 Step 1: Create the Script

-Create a new script:
+💻 Command

 nano create_files.sh

+This creates and opens a new Bash script.

+---

-Add the following script:
+🔹 Step 2: Add the Script Code

+💻 Bash Script

 #!/bin/bash